 Tracking.
 For food and / or to find people I’ve (inevitably) been separated from.

-What do you enjoy most about working in DePaolo Lab?
+Why do you want to work in DePaolo Lab?

-What is the most important message you've gotten from your gut vibes?
+What is the most important message you’ve received from your gut vibes?

-Years ago I wanted to pick up and move to Boston.
-I wanted to live somewhere else and Boston was only town where I knew a few people.
-And, of course, it's not too far from home.
-Not only was moving without a job a little scary, but there were some important things going on in DC that I didn't want to leave behind.
+Years ago, I wanted to pick up and move to Boston.
+I wanted to live somewhere else and Boston was only town where I knew a few people, and it’s not too far from home.
+Not only was moving without a job a little scary, but there were some important things going on in DC that I didn’t want to leave.
 It was a difficult decision, but I knew I had to go.
-My "gut vibes" that told me it was the right move, and that if I didn't go then, I never would.
+My “gut vibes” told me it was the right move, and that if I didn’t go then, I never would.
 I think that one move was what gave me the courage to always keeping moving and never get (too) stuck.